 In recent years, Disney Parks’ bathrooms have become increasingly more popular (why?!).
-The Tangled bathrooms in Magic Kingdom and The Odyssey’s bathrooms are now Instagram worthy spots for social media influencers (again, why?!).
+The Tangled bathrooms in Magic Kingdom and The Odyssey’s bathrooms are now Instagram-worthy spots for social media influencers (again, why?!).
 But what if there was a bathroom of the future?
 We’re talking about levitating sinks, heating toilet seats, and floors that massage your feet while you’re doing your business.

 Yes, we have bathrooms in futuristic lands like Tomorrowland and Discoveryland at Disneyland Paris, but those bathrooms aren’t necessarily futuristic.

 Let’s travel back to 1954.
-Walt Disney is only months away from delivering his Dedication Speech to the world on July 17, 1955.
+Walt Disney was only months away from delivering his Dedication Speech to the world on July 17, 1955.
 However, his theme park has turned out to be pretty costly.
 As a result, the legendary dreamer was forced to make a few cutbacks.

-While designers were adding the finishing touches to Main Street, U.S.A.‘s windows and Schweitzer Falls, Walt made the tough decision of cutting costs on his futuristic world of tomorrow: Tomorrowland.
+While designers were adding the finishing touches to Main Street, U.S.A.‘s windows, and Schweitzer Falls, Walt made the tough decision of cutting costs on his futuristic world of tomorrow: Tomorrowland.

 Fast forward one year later, and Walt has finally added the first futuristic addition to Tomorrowland: The Crane Company Bathroom of Tomorrow.

-Check out a fun informational video on this interesting area of the park below:
+Check out a fun, informational video on this interesting area of the park below:

-Located where Star Tours stands today at Disneyland’s Tomorrowland, Crane’s Bathroom of Tomorrow was a walkthrough attraction featuring air conditioning and hot water boiler system (jacuzzi tubs).
+Located where Star Tours stands today at Disneyland’s Tomorrowland, Crane’s Bathroom of Tomorrow was a walkthrough attraction featuring air conditioning and a hot water boiler system (jacuzzi tubs).

 In 1956, rather than cutting a red ribbon, Walt Disney joined Crane’s designer, Henry Dreyfuss, and President Hank Elliot for the exhibit’s “valve turning” ceremony.
 After all, this entire attraction was based on the flow of water.